Meet the Music Blogger

-When Tracey Stones was growing up, being a blogger was not considered a career option.
+When I was growing up, being a blogger was not even a career option.
 It has been quite a journey to get here.
-I started writing about the age of 9.
-I knew I loved music long before I started writing.
-Over the course of growing up, I found my way to a path to merge my love of music and passion for the written word.
-I became a music journalist.
+I started writing stories and poems by about the age of nine.
+For as long as I can recall, I have always carried a love for music in my soul too.
+Even before I started writing.
+Over the course of growing up, I found a way to merge my love of music and passion for the written word.
+In 1994, I set out on my journey as a music journalist.

-I would only write one cover story for AW, Crossroads, A Tribute to Jimi Hendrix and Stevie Ray Vaughan.
+The highlight of that time period was definitely my one cover story for AW, Crossroads, A Tribute to Jimi Hendrix and Stevie Ray Vaughan.
 Published August 23, 1995.
-This might have been the only cover story I wrote, but years later, while living in NC, I would learn that article is listed in Stevie Ray Vaughan Day by Day, Night After Night; His Final Years 1983-1990.
+This might have been the only cover story I wrote, but it is an article that is listed in Stevie Ray Vaughan Day by Day, Night After Night; His Final Years 1983-1990.
 A true honor!

-I wrote several band profiles that featured local and regional acts.
-These articles were published in Twist & SHOUT another Arts Weekly gem.
+Along with weekly column content, I also wrote several band profiles that featured local and regional acts.
+These articles were published in Twist & SHOUT, another Arts Weekly gem.

 Major Music Memories

-Along the way, I had the honor to meet and interview and watch many great performers play live, up front with media access.
-There is nothing you could offer me to make me trade my life story.
-I met B.B King at a high school in Denville, NJ.
-I interviewed Buddy Guy at a hotel in New York City.
+Along the way, I have had the honor to meet, interview and watch many great performers.
+Some of my favorite memories include meeting B.B King at a high school in Denville, NJ and interviewing Buddy Guy at a hotel in New York City.

-I grew to know with Jeff Healey and would keep in touch with him until cancer took him too early at nearly 41 years old, in 2008.
-I caught up with him several times on the road when he was in support of his blues trio.
+I enjoyed getting to know Jeff Healey and would keep in touch with him until cancer took him in 2008.
+He was not quite 41 years old.
+I caught up with Healey several times on the road when he was touring in support of his blues trio.

-Rufus Thomas met me at a different hotel in NYC.
-We sat in the lobby to talk.
+Rufus Thomas met with me at a different hotel in NYC.
+We in the lobby to talk.
 I enjoyed hearing him warm up his vocals for his appearance on Conan O’Brien.
 He would sing Walkin’ The Dog.
-O’Brien would dance with me in the aisle before the start of that show.
+O’Brien would dance with me in the aisle before the start of that show, making it an even more memorable day.

-It never gets old reliving the memories of interviewing Kenny Wayne Shepherd the week his debut took over the blues charts or watching him shred his guitar from just feet away.
-He was just 18 when he experienced his first ride to the top of the charts.
-When we met he was conquering the blues world with his “Deja VooDoo” assault on the blues.
+Another fond memory for was interviewing a young Kenny Wayne Shepherd the week his debut release took over the blues charts.
+I also remember the first time watching him shred strings from just feet away.
+He was 18 when he experienced his first ride to the top of the charts.
+When we met he was conquering the blues world with his “Deja VooDoo” assault on the world.
+That was the first release of his debut album, Ledbetter Heights.

 ♦ ♦ ♦ ♦ ♦